Driver Changes, Wienermobiles And Regression: Recapping Roush Fenway’s Busy 2018

 For better or for worse, Roush Fenway Racing had a busy 2018.

 Following a resurgent 2017 season that saw Ricky Stenhouse Jr. earn his first two victories and Trevor Bayne log six top-10 finishes, expectations were high for the No. 17 and No. 6 teams entering the 2018 campaign.
-However, things didn’t go quite as planned for RFR in what was one of team’s more disappointing season’s in recent memory.
+However, things didn’t go quite as planned for RFR in what was one of team’s more disappointing seasons in recent memory.

 But that doesn’t mean 2018 wasn’t a compelling year for Roush Fenway.
 With 2019 just around the corner, we decided to look back at some of the highs and lows of an interesting season for one of NASCAR’s most storied outfits.